GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_3.md

 4. What does `&&` do between commands?
 5. What is the difference between `-v` and `--verbose` for `rm` or `mkdir`?
 6. What does the `*` character do?
-7. (Challenge Question) What will happen if you use `rm -Iv` on 3 or less target files?
+7. (Challenge) What will happen if you use `rm -Iv` on 3 or less target files?
 You can test this to verify

 <details>
     <summary><b>Solutions</summary>
       <ul>
-        <li>1. '-i will prompt for each delete, -I will prompt for a group of > 3 files (or a folder)'</li>
+        <li>1. '-i` will prompt for each delete, -I will prompt for a group of > 3 files (or a folder)'</li>
         <li>2.
 To create an empty file</li>
         <li>3.
 Absolute path is the full path from root.
 Relative path is defined by the pwd (present working directory).
 An example would be if you are in /home/user/testdir.
 This is the absolute path, root --> home --> user --> testdir.
 The relative path from testdir to your user folder is simply ../ (`..` is up one level in the directory structure)</li>
         <li>4.
 If the first command executes correctly, it will allow another command to execute in the same line </li>